gioblu/PJON/README.md

 ## How to start

+The first step is the physical layer.
+Lets wire the two arduinos.
+Simply find a piece of wire and select a digital pin you want to use on both where to connect the wire.
+After this you should have both arduino boards connected by a piece of wire on the same port.

-Lets start instantiating the PJON object that in the example is called network.
+Lets start coding,  instantiate the PJON object that in the example is called network.
 To initialize a network based on PJON you need only to define the communication pin (any free digital pin on your board) and a unique ID:

 ```cpp
   PJON network(12, 123);